ChrisTs8920/FilePilot/README.md

 ## Description

-A simple file explorer made in Python and Tkinter.
+A simple file manager made in Python and Tkinter.
 **This project is a work in progress.**

 ### Features